 - Windows Workflow Foundation: Windows workflow foundation is workflow engine technology provided by .NET Framework.
 So, they suggest using CoreWF in .NET 5 technology.

 Key Features which will make you choose .NET 5

 - Developers can choose their operating system to develop the application as they have a given Integrated Development Environment as a Visual Studio.
-Visual Studio Code runs on macOS, Linux, Windows with third party debugging and IntelliSense.
+Visual Studio Code runs on macOS, Linux, and Windows with third-party debugging and IntelliSense.

-- Azure Service Fabric and Azure App Service's remarkable capability allows entry in microservices with mixed microservice support like Ruby, Java, etc.
+- Azure Service Fabric and Azure App Service's remarkable capability allows entry into microservices with mixed microservice support like Ruby, Java, etc.

 - You can develop and deploy containerized images with .NET 5; they are lightweight and modular, making you a better choice for container development technology.

 Image Source: Microsoft

 As .NET 5 was released in November 2020, the next release, i.e., .NET 6, is expected on November 2021 with Long term Support (LTS).
 Finally, .NET 7 should be expected to release in November 2022 and .NET 8 in November 2023.